freenas/freenas-docs/userguide/freenas_install.rst

   **one** UFS-formatted disk, you will need to create a ZFS volume using **other** disks after the upgrade, then use the instructions in :ref:`Import Disk` to mount the UFS-formatted disk to copy the data to the ZFS volume.
-With only have one disk, back up its data to another system or media before the upgrade, format the disk as ZFS after the upgrade, then restore the backup.
-If your data currently resides on a UFS RAID of disks, you will not be able to import that UFS volume.
+With only one disk, back up its data to another system or media before the upgrade, format the disk as ZFS after the upgrade, then restore the backup.
+If your data currently resides on a UFS RAID of disks, you will not be able to import that data to the ZFS volume.
 Instead, back up that data before the upgrade, create a ZFS volume after the upgrade, then restore the data from backup.

 * The initial configuration wizard will not recognize an encrypted ZFS pool.
 If your ZFS pool is GELI-encrypted and the